 These five purposes of the church are commanded by Jesus in the Great Commandment and the Great Commission, explained by Paul in Ephesians 4, described in Jesus’ prayer for the church in John 17, and modeled by the first church in Jerusalem.

-In Acts 2:42-47 these five facets of health are mentioned: They fellowshipped, edified each other, worshipped, ministered, and evangelized.
-As a result, verse 47 says, “And the Lord added to their number daily those who were being saved.”
+In Acts 2:42-47 these five facets of health are mentioned: They fellowshipped, edified each other, worshiped, ministered, and evangelized.
+As a result, verse 47 says, “The Lord added to their number daily those who were being saved” (NIV).

 Church growth is the natural result of church health.
 But church health can only occur when our message is biblical and our mission is balanced.
 Each of the five New Testament purposes of the church must be in equilibrium with the others for health to occur.

 Now this is important: Because we are imperfect beings, balance in a church does not occur naturally.
 In fact, we must continually correct imbalance!
 It’s human nature to overemphasize the aspect or purpose of the church we feel most passionate about.